 USDA does not allow schools to make substitutions or modifications to the diet without an adequate diet order.
 The student must have a disability that restricts the diet and substitutions and modifications must be specifically identified on the medical statement before the MMSD Food Service Department will make the accommodation.
 The medical statement must be completed and signed by a physician.

-The following lists have information regarding food items that are served in the Madison School District Meal Programs.
+The following Allergen Chart gives information regarding food items that are served in the Madison School District Meal Programs: